Memorial Sloan Kettering experts discuss skin cancer risk factors, and explain how to prevent and identify skin cancers, including melanoma.

 Many skin melanomas are thought to occur when ultraviolet (UV) light — both from the sun and from indoor tanning beds or booths — damages the genetic material in the melanocytes.
 It’s also possible for melanoma to develop in parts of your body not exposed to sunlight, such as the membranes lining your eyes, sinuses, anus, or vagina, though this is relatively rare.

-Any person, regardless of skin color, race, ethnicity, sex, or age, can develop melanoma.
-Knowing the risk factors and early signs of melanoma is important because patients, not physicians, detect the majority of skin melanomas.
+Any person, no matter their skin color, race, ethnicity, gender, or age, can develop melanoma.
+Knowing the risk factors and early signs of the disease is important because you — not your doctor — will most often notice melanoma first.

-- In situ melanoma is confined to the most superficial layer of the skin, known as the epidermis, and has an excellent overall prognosis.
-This form of melanoma can often be cured through simple skin surgery.
+- In situ melanoma affects the outermost layer of your skin, known as the epidermis.
+This form of melanoma can often be cured through simple surgery and has an excellent overall prognosis.

-- the clear conjunctiva that covers the eye’s surface and the inside of the eyelids (called conjunctival melanoma);
+- the clear conjunctiva, which covers the eye’s surface and the inside of the eyelids (conjunctival melanoma)

-Melanoma of the eye is often identified following the appearance of an irregular mole, called a dysplastic nevus.
-More than one in ten people will develop a mole in the eye at some point, but only one in 5,000 of these moles will become cancerous.
+Many people receive a diagnosis of eye melanoma when a doctor finds an irregular mole on their skin, called a dysplastic nevus.
+While more than one in ten people develop a mole in the eye at some point, only one in 5,000 of those moles becomes cancerous.